Born in 1973 in Balurghat, West Bengal, Debashish Dutta completed his Bachelors in painting in 1999 from Rabindra Bharati University, Kolkata.

 There is an essence of Calcutta style in his work, having spent his childhood in West Bengal.
 Though Dutta’s work is mostly figurative, architectural props add character to his canvases.
 Indian miniature paintings have a great influence on the artist’s style of representation.
 The artist consciously minimizes the size of work giving the viewers a break from the reality of the chaotic urban lifestyle.
 The artist has symbolized people and place in his artwork covering famous architectural buildings such as the Gateway of India in Mumbai and the Charminar in Hyderabad.
 Working with oil and acrylic on canvas, the artist has displayed his perspective of the vibrancy and drudgery of urban life.

+Debashish Dutta has participated in multiple group shows with our gallery including the shows titled as “Small is Beautiful”and “Synergy” held in 2012.
 Dutta has been exhibiting his work regularly since 1998.
 Apart from participating in several group shows he also had four solo shows to his credit.

 The artist presently lives and works out of Baroda.